yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 # Space Task Results Filter

-When executing a distributed space task, results arrive in an asynchronous manner and once all the results have arrived, the {{ISpaceTaskResultsReducer}} is used to reduce them.
-The {{ISpaceTasukResultsFilter}} can be used as a callback and filter mechanism to be invoked for each result that arrives.
+When executing a distributed space task, results arrive in an asynchronous manner and once all the results have arrived, the `ISpaceTaskResultsReducer` is used to reduce them.
+The `ISpaceTasukResultsFilter` can be used as a callback and filter mechanism to be invoked for each result that arrives.

 {code:java}
 public interface ISpaceTaskResultsFilter<T>